There is still no digital way to trust.

 A defensible basis for acting: available to banks, insurers, and investigators.

+The question is simple: Who actually provided these wiring instructions?
 Wire fraud is silent until it isn't.
 Most tools prove an account can receive funds.
-WireTrust proves the instructions came directly from the wire recipient under a verified identity — confirmed, current, and unchanged.
+WireTrust gives you a defensible answer.

 For the sender, that record answers the question that has never had a good answer: is it reasonable to rely on these instructions?
 WireTrust replaces "I called to confirm" with clear, preserved evidence — something you can point to if you're ever asked why you trusted what you received.

-WireTrust does not move money or act as a payment processor.
+WireTrust does not move money or act as a payment processor and does not guarantee the admissibility of any record in any jurisdiction.

 Every WireTrust interaction culminates in a Proof — a durable, human-readable record that documents who authored the wiring instructions, under what verified identity, and when.
 For the wire recipient, it's evidence of proper disclosure.
 For the sender and their institution, it's a defensible basis for acting.
-Proof is preserved without alteration, readable by banks, insurers, and investigators, and available long after the transaction is complete.
+Proof is preserved as a readable record for banks, insurers, and investigators, and remains available long after the transaction is complete.

 Four properties.
 All required.
 None assumed.